Mohannadsabryy/Calculator_Timer_StopWatch/README.md

 In this project you will have 3 main Modes.
 And there is a button that when we clicked on it whenever we are in any application we will return back to the main screen in order to choose one of these modes.

 1- Calculator Mode:
 In this mode you will be asked to take inputs from the user and print that input on the LCD.
 You will take two numbers (each more than 1 digit) and a sign between them.
-Use the keypad numbers to get the numbers.Print the numbers and the sign on the LCD before printing the result.
+Use the keypad numbers to get the numbers.
+Print the numbers and the sign on the LCD before printing the result.

 KeyPad Format:

 ![image](https://github.com/user-attachments/assets/c482b4b8-b5b0-477b-9e11-cd60632c5452)

 2- Timer Mode: